HoLilla/Portfolio/README.md

 3. Monitor that data is coming in properly (e.g. check feature flags).

-4. Start analysis only when the we reach the sample size, or correct for the family-wise error rate when stopping data collection more than once.
-The latter one is important that because the possibility that we find a result by chance the more times we repeat the analysis on different parts of our sample.
+4. Start analysis only when the desired sample size is reached, or correct for the family-wise error rate when stopping data collection more than once.